 The role of GAP in the Habitat III process is recognized in the New Urban Agenda.
 The GAP used its strong networks and constituencies to contribute to official events at the Conference itself, ensuring that relevant urban expertise from different constituencies around the world was considered.
+We research almost every urban cultural identity essay.
 Many Member States noted the innovation of GAP given that, in addition to giving space for each PCG voice, the GAP also advocated for common positions shared by all PCGs.

 In its meeting in Habitat III in Quito in October 2016, the GAP Plenary decided to continue working together.
 Its membership realized that it had created an exciting level of momentum, partnerships, networks, and collaborations that should not be lost at the Conference.
 Instead, it decided that it would change its goal from shaping the New Urban Agenda and the Conference to instead focus on contributing to its successful implementation.